joserubiobejarano/Mindtrip/docs/monetization.md

 ## Free vs Pro – Product Strategy

-MindTrip should be fully useful on the free plan, but clearly better with Pro.
+Kruno should be fully useful on the free plan, but clearly better with Pro.
 Free is for casual / one-off users.
 Pro is for frequent travelers, planners, and group trips.

 ### Free Plan (baseline)